aarong/feedme-spec/README.md

 A `Handshake` message initiates the Feedme conversation.

-The server must respond to compliant `Handshake` messages with a `HandshakeResponse` message.
+The server must respond to a compliant `Handshake` message with a `HandshakeResponse` message.

-The server must respond to non-compliant `Handshake` messages with a `ViolationResponse` message.
+The server must respond to a non-compliant `Handshake` message with a `ViolationResponse` message.

 Messages take the following form: